-AL amyloidosis is the most common type of amyloidosis and involves proteins called light chains.
+AL amyloidosis is a common type of amyloidosis and involves proteins called light chains.

 - Swelling of your ankles and legs